helenabarbosaufmg/TP---pdsII/README.md

 ```
 Saída:
 ```
-Numero do quarto a ocupar:
+Número do quarto a ocupar:
 ```
 Entrada:
 ```